fluent/fluentd-docker-image/README.md

 ### Ubuntu based image

 This is deprecated.
-You can use `ubuntu-base` tag for your build but we don't maintain ubuntu based image with latest fluentd release.
+You can use `ubuntu-base` tag for your build but we don't maintain ubuntu based image with latest Fluentd release.
 We recommend to fork `ubuntu/Dockerfile` for your case.

 ## Configurable ENV variables